Department of Health

 • respiratory (breathing) and cardiovascular (heart) problems

-Medicines, including complementary medicines, are regulated by the Therapeutic Goods Administration (TGA).
-You can identify if a medicine has been approved for supply by the TGA and included on the Australian Register of Therapeutic Goods (ARTG) by checking to see if it has an AUST R or AUST L number on the package.
+Medicines, including Ayurvedic medicines, are regulated by the Therapeutic Goods Administration (TGA).
+Ayurvedic medicines supplied in Australia must be included in a central database maintained by the TGA, known as the Australian Register of Therapeutic Goods.
+You can identify if the TGA has listed a medicine on the Australian Register of Therapeutic Goods by checking to see if it has an AUST R or AUST L number on the package.
 For further information on how the TGA regulates registered and listed medicines, see the TGA's websiteExternal Link .

-The benefits of purchasing complementary medicines that are regulated by the TGA include that these products are low risk, contain the ingredients identified on the label and were made in accordance with strict manufacturing practices.
+The benefits of purchasing complementary medicines that are regulated by the TGA include that these products are low risk when taken as directed, contain the ingredients identified on the label and were made in accordance with strict manufacturing practices.

 Where a product does not have an AUST number, it may be unregulated, and so does not come with any assurances.
-If you buy unregulated medicines, either from a local retailer or online, you may be wasting your money and/or risking your health.
+Anyone buying unregulated medicines, either from a local retailer or online, may be wasting their money and risking their health.

 Recommendations

-Anyone taking Ayurvedic medicines imported from overseas or purchased in Victoria where the product does not have an ‘AUST L’ or ‘AUST R’ label should stop taking the product immediately.
-Patients with potential symptoms of lead poisoning should be screened for lead toxicity.
+• Anyone taking Ayurvedic medicines imported from overseas or purchased in Victoria where the product does not have an ‘AUST L’ or ‘AUST R’ label should stop taking the product immediately.

-Anyone planning to purchase or use complementary medicines should look for the ARTG labels ‘AUST L’ and ‘AUST R’ to know that these medicines have been approved by the TGA for supply and use in Australia.
+• Anyone planning to purchase or use complementary medicines should look for the ‘AUST L’ or ‘AUST R’ number on the packaging to know that these medicines have been approved by the TGA for supply and use in Australia.

-There is no guarantee that complementary medicines purchased online, overseas or available in grocery stores that are not on the ARTG have been manufactured to Australian standards of safety and quality.
+• There is no guarantee that complementary medicines purchased online, overseas or available in grocery stores that are not on the Australian Register of Therapeutic Goods (ARTG) have been manufactured to Australian standards of safety and quality.
 These medicines may be contaminated with chemicals, contain illegal ingredients or have the wrong amount of active ingredient.
 This can lead to serious health consequences.

 Health.vic